jwarlick/jwarlick/README.md

 ### Things I'm working on (watch this space!):

-- An anonymized version of a data visualization / business intelligence project for industry (pending approval)
+- An anonymized version of a data visualization / business intelligence assignment for industry (pending approval)
 - A continuation of my AutoGluon exploratory project

 ### A little more about me: